Cadbury Dairy Milk: Variations

 The original Dairy Milk bar ("with a glass and a half of fresh milk") was launched in 1905.

-There are various bars, including: Caramel; Fruit & Nut, a bar with raisins and almonds; Whole Nut, with hazelnuts; Dairy Milk Silk, launched in India, in 2010; Dairy Milk Ritz, a bar with salty Ritz crackers, launched in the United Kingdom in 2014; and Dairy Milk with LU biscuits.
+Variations include: Caramel; Fruit & Nut, a bar with raisins and almonds; Whole Nut, with hazelnuts; Dairy Milk Silk, launched in India, in 2010; Dairy Milk Ritz, a bar with salty Ritz crackers, launched in the United Kingdom in 2014; and Dairy Milk with LU biscuits.
 There is also Dairy Milk Oreo, a bar with an Oreo filling, also made as a mint flavoured bar.

 A Vegemite flavoured bar, which consists of milk chocolate, caramel, and Vegemite (5%), was launched in Australia in 2015.

 Ingredients and tastes for local markets

-According to a 2007 report in The New York Times, a British bar contained (in order) milk, sugar, cocoa mass, cocoa butter, vegetable fat and emulsifiers, whilst the American version manufactured by Hershey started its list of ingredients with sugar.
-It also listed lactose, emulsifier soy lecithin, and "natural and artificial flavorings".
+A 2007 report in The New York Times listed the British bar as containing (in proportion order) milk, sugar, cocoa mass, cocoa butter, vegetable fat and emulsifiers, whilst the American version manufactured by Hershey started its ingredient list with sugar, and additionally listed lactose, emulsifier soy lecithin, and "natural and artificial flavorings".
 Cadbury supplied its chocolate crumb to Hershey, which then added cocoa butter during processing.
-According to its spokesman, Cadbury tries to adapt the taste of the product to that which local consumers are accustomed, meaning it is more akin to a Hershey bar for the US market.
+Cadbury said they try "to replicate the taste people grew up with," in the United States, that means a bar that is more akin to a Hershey bar, which to many British palates tastes sour.